Tolu238/intro-to-python-workshop/README.md

    got Mac OS or Linux, you may already have python!).
 2. Log in to a remote system and type `python` (e.g. if you have access to a Linux server).
 3. Use an [Azure Notebook](https://notebooks.azure.com/) (login with your microsoft account).
+4. You may access a temporary notebook at [notebook.brad.tips](http://notebook.brad.tips).

 - The command line
 - Virtual Environments